-A major in Kinesiology provides greater flexibility in choosing course options.
+A major in Kinesiology provides greater flexibility in choosing option courses.
 Options can be used to explore other areas of interest, minor programs and embedded certificates.
-More options can also help you to meet specific requirements for after-degree programs.
+Option courses can also help you to meet specific requirements for after-degree programs.

 See what you will learn, the courses you’ll take, career opportunities and admission requirements here.